How to Shop for Car Insurance and Get the Best Deal on Your Policy

 Personal injury protection, also known as no-fault insurance, covers your medical expenses after an accident, regardless of who’s at fault.

-It can cover things like ambulance bills, emergency room costs, follow-up medical appointments, lost wages and transportation to and from doctor visits.
+It can provide medical payments coverage for things like ambulance bills, emergency room costs, follow-up medical appointments, lost wages and transportation to and from doctor visits.

 It does not cover damage to your car, theft or damage to other people’s property.